Using Human-Centered Design to Improve Pain Assessment and Management

 What We Did:

 This groundbreaking project explored alternatives to the current ways providers assess and manage pain to better calibrate pain assessment with opioid prescribing.
-This effort, which was driven by members of MHQP’s Consumer Health Council, sought to involved patients in improving the traditional 10-point scale to assess pain.
+This effort, which was driven by members of MHQP’s Consumer Health Council, sought to involve patients in improving the traditional 10-point scale to assess pain.

 Working with Mad*Pow, a human-centered design firm, we created a collaborative design process to understand the problem and identify testable approaches to solve the problem.
 The team conducted a comprehensive literature review to understand current approaches and generate ideas, and then interviewed multiple stakeholders to fully understand the unique perspectives of patients, PCPs, pain specialists, advocates, surgeons, nurses, researchers, payers and pharmacists on this issue.